13. Paths Cross

 “Nobody there with you now?”

-“Hell no, I’m waitin’ for you to get your sweet ass back here.”
+“Hell no, I’m waitin’ for you to get your sweet ass back here.
+Why would you ask that?”

 “You got the money?”